discordeno/discordeno/site/docs/nodejs/getting-started.md

 Libraries such as `Discord.js`, `Eris` etc. often have a excessive caching behaviour, which can just be slightly modified without breaking the whole library.
 There is a lack of customization and a lot of nested classes, which makes it nearly impossible to edit the code without having unwished side effects.
-Moreover scability is just possible on a limited extent.
+Moreover scalability is only possible on a limited extent.

 Discordeno has been kept plain and simple, which opens up a lot of opportunities for customization such as `custom-caching (custom-property-caching)`, `Standalone Rest, Gateway, Cache` and more.
 Check the detailed advantages [here](https://github.com/discordeno/discordeno).

-This guide will also help you making your Code more scalable and easier to maintain with bringing you closer to the Discord API.
+This guide will also help you making your code more scalable and easier to maintain with bringing you closer to the Discord API.

 # Before you start

-Before you start digging in this guide, you should have a solid understanding of `javascript`, when you are not familiar with it, then you should take a look at some popular resources.
+Before you start digging in this guide, you should have a solid understanding of `javascript`.
+If you are not familiar with it, then you should take a look at some popular resources.

 - https://www.w3schools.com/js/DEFAULT.asp
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript

-A basic understanding is of great importance in order to solve problem skillfully...
+A basic understanding is of great importance in order to solve problems skillfully...